alexpolonsky/doswah.com/moviemarch2015.md

 # 16. Top Five

-It's been a while since I had a Chris Rock made me laugh since *The Longest Yard* and *Head of State*.
+It's been a while since Chris Rock made me laugh in *The Longest Yard* and *Head of State*.

 <figure>
 <img src="/images/moviemarch2015/topfive.jpg">